AdobeDocs/campaign.en/help/v8/start/connect.md

 1. As a Campaign administrator, connect to Adobe [Software Distribution](https://experience.adobe.com/#/downloads/content/software-distribution/encampaign.html) and download the Client Console installation program.
 You can then install it on your local machine.

-1. As a end-user, Adobe can deploy the Console for you: once the console is updated, you will be prompted to download the latest client console version in a pop-up window.
+1. As a end-user, Adobe can deploy the Console for you: once the Console is updated, you will be prompted to download the latest Client Console version in a pop-up window.

 >[!CAUTION]
 >
->Adobe recommends leaving the option **[!UICONTROL No longer ask this question]** unselected to make sure that all users are alerted when a new version of the console is available.
+>Adobe recommends leaving the option **[!UICONTROL No longer ask this question]** unselected to make sure that all users are alerted when a new version of the Console is available.
 If this option is selected the user will not be informed of new available versions.

 ### Tutorial video